aragon/aragon-network-token/docs/developers/sale-flow.md

 The ANPlaceholder will transfer its Token Controller power of ANT to the deployed Aragon Network, allowing the Network to mint further tokens if the Network's governance decides so.

-The sale contract is now suicided in favor of the Aragon Network, though it shouldn't have any ether.
+The sale contract is now selfdestructed in favor of the Aragon Network, though it shouldn't have any ether.

 <img src="./assets/an_deploy.png"/>